Al3zama1/swe-notes/CCNA/42 - QoS Part 2.md

 ### QoS Classification at Layer 2 (PCP/CoS)
 ![QoS classification at Layer 2](./img3/QoS-classification-layer2.png)
 * To **mark** (QoS term) traffic is to set the value in the PCP or DSCP fields.
 Then, network devices look at those markings and use them to classify the traffic as high/low priority.
+* In your networks you don't have to follow this marking scheme, but this is standard practice.
 ### QoS Classification at Layer 3
 #### The IP ToS Byte
 ![The IP ToS byte](./img3/the-IP-ToS-byte.png)